 6. Carpophorus: The Beast Slayer

-Carpophorus was a bestiarius, a type of gladiator who specialized in fighting wild animals.
-He was famed for his ability to take down multiple beasts in a single contest, including lions, bears, and leopards.
-His feats in the arena made him a legend, with stories of his prowess spreading throughout the empire.
-Unlike traditional gladiators, bestiarii had to face not just other human opponents but also the most fearsome creatures of the Roman world.
+Carpophorus was a bestiarius that came from the category of gladiators who were subjected to fighting wild beasts.
+He was known to slay several beasts at once within one contest, from lions to bears and leopards.
+His exploits on the arena led him to become an iconic figure, with tales of his might spreading across the empire.
+Unlike typical gladiators, bestiarii fought not only other human opponents but also any of the most monstrous creatures of the Roman world.

-Carpophorus’s skills were so renowned that he became a favorite of the Roman elite.
-His name appears in records of games where he fought entire packs of animals and emerged victorious.
-His legend is a testament to the sheer brutality and danger of the bestiarius role in the gladiatorial games.
+The fame of the skills of Carpophorus was such that he became a favorite of the Roman elite.
+The name Carpophorus is found in records of games where he fought entire packs of animals, which he defeated with ease.
+His legend bears testament to the sheer brutality and danger of the bestiarius role in the gladiatorial games.

 7. Spiculus: Nero’s Favorite